slevomat/coding-standard/README.md

 * `ignoreSpacesBeforeAssignment`: to allow multiple spaces to align assignments.
 * `ignoreSpacesInAnnotation`: to allow multiple spaces to align annotations.
 * `ignoreSpacesInComment`: to allow multiple spaces to align content of the comment.
+* `ignoreSpacesInParameters`: to allow multiple spaces to align parameters.

 #### SlevomatCodingStandard.Files.TypeNameMatchesFileName